Anthony Browne (politician): Lobbyist

 After working for Boris Johnson, Browne became Morgan Stanley's head of government relations for Europe, the Middle East and Africa.

-On 1 September 2012, he left Morgan Stanley to become chief executive of the British Bankers' Association, where he remained until 2017.

 British Bankers' Association

 Browne was appointed to the BBA in June 2012, two weeks before the LIBOR scandal broke.
 Marcus Agius, the chairman of the BBA who appointed Browne, promptly resigned.

-Browne was responsible for implementing reforms of LIBOR proposed by a review lead by Martin Wheatley, the then head of the Financial Conduct Authority.
+Browne was responsible for implementing reforms of LIBOR proposed by a review led by Martin Wheatley, the then head of the Financial Conduct Authority.
 Browne then worked with a government-appointed tendering committee chaired by Baroness Hogg to transfer operation of LIBOR from the BBA.
 Responsibility for the operation of LIBOR was transferred from the BBA to NYSE Euronext in January 2014.
 As part of the ensuing Parliamentary Commission on Banking Standards, chaired by Andrew Tyrie, Browne co-ordinated the industry to establish the Banking Standards Board.

 Browne also set up the BBA's first Consumer Panel.
 In the wake of the 2016 referendum on Brexit, Browne warned, in an article in The Observer newspaper, that British-based banks were about to relocate operations to the EU, with their hands "quivering over the relocate button".

 In April 2017, he announced he was stepping down after five years as CEO, when the BBA merged with five other trade associations to form UK Finance.